+Don’t mention a failure related to the job requirements.
+You do not want to give the employer any concern that you are not up to the requirements of the job.
 Therefore, don’t mention an example of a failure related to an important part of the job you’re applying for.
 For example, if you are applying for a job in coding, and you once made a big coding error that had horrible consequences, don’t mention this.
 Pick an example that is less directly related to the job.

 Don’t mention drastic failures.
 Did you ever make a mistake that resulted in a financial loss for a company, or led to your firing?
 Don’t mention any of these big mistakes.
 Focus on a small mistake that you were able to fix relatively easily.

 Don’t say “No.” When asked, “Are you willing to fail?” don’t answer with “No.” This makes you seem scared to push yourself to achieve bigger things.
-Also don’t answer with “I have never failed.”
+Also, don’t answer with, “I have never failed.”
 This will come across as insincere—everyone has failed in some small way at work.